Shifted double Poisson structures and noncommutative Poisson extensions

 In Van den Bergh's work \cite{Van2008Double}, this bracket is called the {\it double Schouten--Nijenhuis bracket}.
 If \(A\) is assumed to be smooth, then the double Poisson bracket on \(\Ts{n}_{ A}\) can be described explicitly.
 Assume that as a left \(A^e\)-module, \(\KA( A)\) is generated by \(\{\delta a_i = a_i \otimes 1 - 1 \otimes a_i\ \big\vert\ i =1, \dots ,r\}\).
 Then the right \(A^e\)-module \(\dgDDer_S(A)\) is generated by \(\{\D_{a_i}\}\), where

 Then, by the Leibniz rule, the double Schouten–Nijenhuis bracket is determined by evaluation on generators \(\{a_1,\dots,a_r,\s^{-n}\D_{a_1},\dots,\s^{-n}\D_{a_r}\}\):

-A key observation in Van den Bergh's work \cite{Van2008Double} is that elements in noncommutative cotangent bundles correspond to brackets on \(A\). \begin{proposition}[Van den Bergh] Let $A \in \dga_S$ be smooth.
+A key observation in Van den Bergh's work \cite{Van2008Double} is that elements in noncommutative cotangent bundles correspond to brackets on \(A\).
+Related higher and homotopy-invariant versions of this viewpoint appear in Pridham \cite[Section 2]{Pri2020Shi} and Yeung \cite[Section 2]{Yeu2022Pre}. \begin{proposition} Let $A \in \dga_S$ be smooth.
 Then for any positive integer $r$, there is a bijection of sets

 Furthermore, for \(\displaystyle{P \in \Bigl(\Ts{n+1}_{ A,\,cyc} [n+1]\Bigr)^{(2)}}\) a cocycle of cohomological degree $1$, the associated bracket $\db_P$ by (\ref{for: ass bracket}) is a dg double Poisson bracket if and only if \(\frac{1}{2}\{P, P\} = 0.\) \end{proposition}